-First of all, you have to be aware of the required travel documents.Travel Visa Procan help you with that, especially if you are in a need of a visa.
-Of course, for a spectacular travel experience it is not enough just to possess the right papers but also to have knowledge of which situations to avoid during your stay.
-This article will guide you through the basic rules you need to follow when visiting Brazil.
+Of course, for a spectacular travel experience, it is not enough just to possess the right papers but also to have knowledge of which situations to avoid during your stay.

-10 Tips to Follow When Visiting Brazil
+10 Brazil Travel Tips to Follow During Your Visit

 1 – Protect yourself

 It’s good to start with the basics: protecting your body with the right creams and products and take the necessary vaccines.
-You do not want to have sunburn or a million mosquito bites for example.

 2 – Be careful with street food and drinks

-Do not accept unidentified drinks because they might not just make you ill but also get you into serious trouble, if used by unscrupulous people.
+Do not accept unidentified drinks because they might not just make you ill but also get you into serious trouble if used by unscrupulous people.

 3 – Watch your belongings